Welsh and Khasi cultural dialogues

 In times of social and cultural division worldwide, awareness of how our cultural identities have been formed through transcultural relationships and how our histories have been defined by differing colonial/postcolonial contexts is crucial.

-Research by Professor Lisa Lewis at the Centre for Media and Culture in Small Nations led to the Welsh and Khasi Cultural Dialogues project.
+Creative industries research by Professor Lisa Lewis at the Centre for Media and Culture in Small Nations led to the Welsh and Khasi Cultural Dialogues project.
 This was shared via 28 public performances and five exhibitions by Indian and Welsh practitioners (in India and Wales) between 2017 - 2020 and has raised awareness of this history amongst communities in both countries, enabling participants from minority cultures to discuss their identities in relation to colonial/postcolonial history.

 The research has affected working practices of participant artists; and resulted in greater understanding of how artistic practice can reveal complex and hidden histories.